DreamWorks Dragons: The Nine Realms: Episodes

-Season 5 (2023)
+The series was released on both Peacock and Hulu on December 23, 2021, while season two was released on May 5, 2022.
+The third season was released on August 18, 2022, while the fourth season was released on November 17, 2022.
+The fifth season was released on March 2, 2023.
+The sixth season was released on June 15, 2023.
+The seventh season was released on September 14, 2023.
+The eighth and final season was released on December 14, 2023.

 Production

 DreamWorks announced Dragons: The Nine Realms on October 13, 2021.
 The series was released on Peacock and Hulu on December 23, 2021, with season one containing six episodes for 22 minutes each.
 The series stars Jeremy Shada.
 It was produced by showrunners John Tellegen, Chuck Austen and Henry Gilroy.

 Broadcast

 Outside the United States, it aired on DreamWorks Channel Asia in 2022.
-The series will premiere on YTV in Canada, CBBC in United Kingdom, Rai Gulp in Italy, Clan in Spain, Super RTL in Germany and e.tv in South Africa in 2022.
-It has since also aired in the UK on CBBC.
+In Canada, the series premiered on YTV on December 26, 2021.
+Elsewhere in the world it premiered on; CBBC in the United Kingdom, SX3 in Spain, Panda Kids in Portugal, France 4 in France, La Trois in Belgium, RTS 1 in Switzerland, Super RTL in Germany and e.tv in South Africa in 2022 and PIE Channel in Philippines on November 13, 2023.

 Video game

 In May 2022, DreamWorks Animation and Universal announced that a game based on the series is in the works titled Dragons: Legend of the Nine Realms, published by Outright Games and developed by Aheartfulofgames, making this their second DreamWorks game since Spirit: Lucky Big Adventure.
 The game tells an original story before from the series and players get to play as Thunder, Tom's dragon, trying to find his family in the hidden world.
-The game was released on September 23, 2022 with Jeremy Shada reprising his role as Tom, narrating through.
+The game was released on September 23, 2022, with Jeremy Shada reprising his role as Tom, narrating through.